 - You can never stop learning – after almost 20 years in the teaching industry, Gary says he finds himself still learning new things every day.
 One day in education is completely different to the next.

 - Go with the flow – try to remind yourself you can only control certain things at the present time.
 The key is to be adaptable, to ‘go with the flow’ and do not be afraid to try different activities, applications and resource.
+Hiring a dedicated development team from top app development companies Sydney is the smartest way to build app for your business.

 Thanks for sharing your tips and experiences with us, Gary.
 We’re glad that you and your students are now back at school and look forward to seeing what you get up to next.